Mike Love: Political views

 Love describes his politics as generally aligned with progressivism.
 However, a photographed handshake between him and Ronald Reagan in the 1980s, and his longtime friendship with Donald Trump, has led many to label him as a conservative.
 Love responded that being friendly with someone does not imply endorsing all of that person's opinions.
 Notwithstanding the friendly relationship between the Beach Boys and George H. W. Bush for many years, in 1992 the band raised money for the Transcendental Meditation–backed Natural Law Party.
 At the time, Love announced he was switching his support from Bush to Natural Law Party candidate John Hagelin.

 In 2018, Love praised Trump for his "support of music historically" and was present at the signing of the Music Modernization Act in October.
 After Trump's election, the Beach Boys were asked to perform in the festivities for 2017 Trump's inauguration, and Love initially responded positively, saying Trump had "been a friend for a long time.
 Does that mean I agree with everything he says?
 No. But... if we were asked [to play his inauguration], I'm sure that we would."
 Instead, during the evening of Trump's inauguration day, Love's Beach Boys performed at the Texas State Society's "Black Tie & Boots" Inaugural Ball.

 In February 2020, Brian Wilson and Jardine's official social media pages encouraged fans to boycott the band's music on animal rights grounds, after it was announced that Love's Beach Boys would perform at a convention for the hunting advocacy group Safari Club International.
 The concert proceeded despite online protests; Love issued a statement that his group has always supported "freedom of thought and expression as a fundamental tenet of our rights as Americans."

-In October 2020, Love's Beach Boys agreed to play as the headliner at a expensive fundraiser for Trump's reelection campaign in Newport Beach.
+In October 2020, Love's Beach Boys agreed to play as the headliner at an expensive fundraiser for Trump's reelection campaign in Newport Beach.
 In a press release, Wilson and Jardine disavowed the use of the Beach Boys' name and music at the event, stating "we have absolutely nothing to do with the Trump benefit today in Newport Beach.
 Zero."
 Love again played at Mar-a-Lago's New Year's Eve celebration that year, alongside other acts.
 In 2022, Love attended the Conservative Political Action Conference (CPAC).